MichaelSasser/matrixctl/docs/source/getting_started/config_file_snippet.rst

    #
    # Playbook = "/absolute/path/to/your/playbook"

+   [SYNAPSE]
+   # The absolute path to the synapse playbook.
+   # This is only used for updating the playbook.
+   #
+   # Playbook="/absolut/path/to/the/playbook"

    [API]
    # If your matrix server is deployed, you may want to fill out the API section.
    # It enables matrixctl to run more and faster commands.
 You can deploy and